Have you seen the phrase ‘orientation tour’ and wondered what this coach trip terminology actually means?

-An orientation tour is likely to be a tour led by the Tour Manager who is with the group and not by a local guide.
-As a Tour Manager taking groups I am not legally allowed to guide tours of places that I am visiting with the group unless I am a qualified guide for that area.
+On a coach holiday, an orientation tour is likely to be a tour led by the Tour Manager who is with the group and not by a local guide.
+As a Tour Manager taking groups, I am not legally allowed to guide tours of places that I am visiting with the group unless I am a qualified guide for that area.
 For example, I cannot lead a tour of London because I am not a Blue Badge guide.
-Becoming a qualified guide generally involves lots of hard work, study, exam and of course expense.
+Becoming a qualified guide generally involves lots of hard work, study, exams, and of course expenses.

 Once these trained guides are qualified the rates that they charge are generally set by the guide licensing agency and they are able to start earning back some of the money they spent training.

 This often applies to particular attractions and museums.
-A Tour Manager going to the Hermitage Museum in St Petersburg for example is not allowed to take the group around the museum, the group has to go with a museum guide who are specialists in the museum and it’s treasures.
+A Tour Manager going to the Hermitage Museum in St Petersburg for example is not allowed to take the group around the museum, the group has to go with a museum guide who are specialist in the museum and its treasures.

-Of course this a bit of a grey area.
+Of course, this is a bit of a grey area.

-Likewise I have also done orientation tours which have been focussed around where things are.
+Likewise, I have also done orientation tours which have been focussed on where things are.
 Showing the nearest cashpoint machines, pharmacies, supermarket, bus stop, train station and all that more practical type of information.